 It’s important to highlight the skills that you already have and what you can bring to the table.
-Understandably, as an intern, you won’t have the depth of industry experience (otherwise, you wouldn’t be applying for an internship), but you should use university or school projects to showcase what you’ve achieved in the past.
+Understandably, as an intern, you won’t have the depth of industry experience, but you should use university or school projects to showcase what you’ve achieved in the past.

-You can also include transferable skills like social media, interpersonal communication, problem-solving and time management.
+You can also include transferable skills like social media expertise, interpersonal communication, problem-solving and time management.
 Just be sure to back up your claims with real examples of when you have demonstrated these skills.

-1. Don’t forget to attach your CV and portfolio
+2. Don’t forget to attach your résumé and portfolio

-Before you hit the ‘Send’ button, make sure you’ve attached your CV or résumé and a link to your portfolio (if you have one).
+Before you hit the “Send” button, make sure you’ve attached your résumé and a link to your portfolio (if you have one).
 There’s nothing worse than trying to recall an email because you’ve been careless enough to send your request without the attachments you mention in the email.

 As with any professional correspondence, you should read over your email to ensure there are no grammatical errors or typos.
 Nothing ruins your chance of bagging the internship of your dreams faster than a badly written request.